sjentsch/lsjDocs/Ch13/Ch13_ANOVA_10.rst

 Summary
 -------

-There’s a fair bit covered in this chapter, but there’s still a lot missing.
+There is a fair bit covered in this chapter, but there is still a lot missing.
-Most obviously, I haven’t discussed how to run an ANOVA when you are interested in more than one grouping variable, but that will be discussed in a lot of detail in chapter :doc:`../Ch14/Ch14_ANOVA2`.
+Most obviously, I have not discussed how to run an ANOVA when you are interested in more than one grouping variable, but that will be discussed in a lot of detail in chapter :doc:`../Ch14/Ch14_ANOVA2`.
 In terms of what we have discussed, the key topics were: